arinrohega/DE02-Pipeline01-Azure-Incremental-DeltaLake-UnityCatalog/README.md

 ### 3.5 Triggering the Pipeline: Results⏱️

-After triggering the Azure Data Factory pipeline that executes both ADF activities and Databricks Job, the results were visible on the ADLS containers.
+After triggering the Azure Data Factory pipeline (manually or on a schedule) that executes both ADF activities and Databricks Job, the results were visible on the ADLS containers.

 <img width="1753" height="488" alt="results drawio" src="https://github.com/user-attachments/assets/249af4bf-dee3-4bfc-ae3e-91f727b127b5" />